sc941432/Pune-MahaMetro-Video-Analytics-Hackathon/README.md

-Got it.
-I'll update the README with the correct paths for the images.
-Here is the revised README:

----

 # VA-Hackathon Pune-MahaMetro Video Analytics Solutions

 Welcome to the VA-Hackathon Pune-MahaMetro project!
 This repository contains solutions developed for two critical safety issues observed in Pune MahaMetro stations: